-Infrared sauna sessions are beneficial to your health, starting with your skin, your body's shield.
+Infrared sauna (blanket) sessions are beneficial to your health, starting with your skin, your body's shield.
 This vital organ protects us, and plays a crucial role in the production of vitamin D when exposed to sunlight.
 This process is essential for bone health and immune function.
 The skin also regulates temperature and detoxifies through sweat.
 Read more about the scientific support for the benefits here.

 However, to benefit optimally from the heat of the sauna, your skin needs good preparation.
 Incorporate the following steps into your pre-sauna routine to prepare your skin for the sauna session.